AVSystem/developer-zone/docs/Coiote_IoT_DM/Device_tests/Use_API_Jenkins_integration.md

 - An active Jenkins and GitLab account.
 - A Git project repository.
-- A working {{ short_name }} installation and a port for communication with the installation API.
+- A working {{ coiote_short_name }} installation and a port for communication with the installation API.
 - A device registered in the platform (if the tests require the device to be registered).
-- A {{ short_name }} user with access to the device and the appropriate API permissions.
+- A {{ coiote_short_name }} user with access to the device and the appropriate API permissions.

 ## Jenkins - standard pipeline